EWaterman/EWaterman.github.io/_posts/Intro/0000-05-01-general-resources.md

 [Kids Guide to Making Movies](https://seatup.com/blog/kids-guide-to-making-movies) - Guide by Ely covering the "Movie-Making Basics".
 Also has links to resources relevant for comics.

 [How To Break Into Comics and Survive Once You’re There](http://www.comicsbeat.com/resources/information-on-how-to-get-into-comics-and-survive-once-youre-there/) - A resource list by Comics Beat full of articles and blogs containing comic making tips and tutorials

+[Paper Cat Press](https://papercatpress.com/) - A curated community board for freelance illustrators and comic creators.
+Weekly roundups that contain a ton of information on upcoming projects and anthologies.

+[Creator Resource](http://www.creatorresource.com) - Comic book freelancing tools and resources

+[Making Money From Webcomics](http://sarjakuvakeskus.fi/blogi/1097-webcomics) - Amazing, amazing PDF produced by the Finnish Comic Society covering many aspects of the comic making process including tips on crowdfunding, conventions, marketing and much more.

 <br>